covcom/205CDE/03 Introduction to HTML5/README.md

 # HTML5

 The web technology has revolutionized everything, including itself.
 HTML5 (Hypertext Markup Language) became official in 2014, following the previous release of version 4.01.
-There're many big changes introduced in this new release, the most important being HTML is now a ['living standard'](https://html.spec.whatwg.org/multipage/).
+There are many big changes introduced in this new release, the most important being HTML is now a ['living standard'](https://html.spec.whatwg.org/multipage/).
 This means that the standard will update itself, there will never be another version of HTML.

 [![](.md_images/eow.png)](http://www.evolutionoftheweb.com/)